2226450890/DFCCNet/README.md

 &emsp;2.
 To run code quickly, we have to set up the following directory structure in our project directory.

 ```
-DCCNet                                           # Project folder.
+DFCCNet                                           # Project folder.
 Typically we run our code from this folder.
 │
 │───chicken                                      # Folder where we save run-related files.
 │   │───conv                                     # Folder that contains the feature convolution kernels